Hurricane Season: Be Prepared

 - If you have a well that has been flooded, the water should be tested and disinfected after flood waters recede.
 If you suspect that your well may be contaminated, contact your local or state health department or agriculture extension agent for specific advice.

 For more information on keeping food and water safe during a hurricane and flooding check our emergency page here.
+You can also find additional instructions on disinfecting drinking water during an emergency on the EPA’s website.

 As with any emergency situation, food, water and medical supplies will become harder to find in the days before an expected storm.
 Keeping emergency supplies of food and water stored in the home is the best way to be prepared for hurricanes and flooding.
-The Federal Emergency Management Agency and the Red Cross recommend keeping at home one gallon of water per person per day-- or 12 gallons of water for a family of four -- which should last for three days in case of an emergency.
+The Federal Emergency Management Agency and the Red Cross recommend keeping at home one gallon of water per person per day—or 12 gallons of water for a family of four—which should last for three days in case of an emergency.

 These emergency agencies recommend that the water should be bottled and store-bought to avoid possible contamination, and kept at home in a dry, dark place.
 The same care should be taken when storing food.
 Be sure to take into account the dietary needs of your family, and to routinely check the expiration or “use by” dates on these items.
 Rotate and replace them if necessary.
 Anyone on prescription medication should also make sure to have a sufficient supply of their medication before a storm.
 Don’t forget about keeping medicine, food and water for your pets also.